pratyakshm/WinRice/README.md

 ## 😃 Description

-WinRice uses PowerShell automation to setup a Windows.
-WinRice currently supports only the latest retail builds of Windows 11 and 10.
+WinRice uses PowerShell automation to setup a Windows device.
+It currently supports only the latest retail builds of Windows 11 and 10.

 WinRice, amongst a host of other things, improves privacy, de-clutters the Windows user interface and removes non-essential apps from Windows.
 It aims to provide a clutter free, private and secure Windows experience without breaking any OS functionality.